-The Company may redeem by tranches outstanding Warrants 2014 at any time as from 1st January 2011 at a unit price of EUR 0.01 subject to the following conditions:
+The Company may redeem by tranches outstanding Warrants 2014 at any time as from February 16, 2010 at a unit price of EUR 0.01 subject to the following conditions:

-- the average share price of not less than 20 dealing days during the preceding period of 30 consecutive dealing days exceeds the relevant soft call price: EUR16 for the first tranche being one third of outstanding warrants; EUR 24 for the second tranche being half of outstanding warrants; and EUR 32 for the remaining outstanding warrants.
+the average share price of not less than 20 dealing days during the preceding period of 30 consecutive dealing days exceeds the relevant soft call price: EUR16 for the first tranche being one third of outstanding warrants; EUR 24 for the second tranche being half of outstanding warrants; and EUR 32 for the remaining outstanding warrants.

-On 25 March 2010, the general meeting of the holders of the warrants 2014 extended the exercise period of the warrants until 31 December 2019.
+On 25 March 2010, a general meeting of the holders of warrants 2014 was held and approved the extension of the exercise period of the warrants 2014 until 31 December 2019.